Modelling intransitivity in pairwise comparisons with application to baseball data: Literature on Intransitive Modelling

-This model of \cite{duan2017generalized} contains fewer parameters than the blade-chest model when $d<n/2$, which is generally the case, and suggests that this model is less likely to over-fit than the blade-chest model.
-The degrees of freedom are further restricted by regularization, using an $L_2$ norm for the object parameters $\pmb{\mu}$ and Frobenius norm for both transitivity matrices.
-The tuning parameters which control the degree of regularisation are selected via cross-validation.

-\cite{makhijani2019parametric} introduced a majority vote model.
-Here, an object $i$ has a vector of $d$ skill attributes, such that $\pmb{\mu}_i = \left( \mu_{i,1},\dots,\mu_{i,d}\right)$, where $d$ is odd.
-Then, given a suitable choice of mapping function $f$, for example, logistic or Gaussian, define $q^l_{ij} = f(\mu_{i,l} - \mu_{j,l}),$ ${\;\forall l \in \{1,\dots,d\}}$ to be the probability of $i$ beating $j$ based only on their $l$th attribute.
+\cite{makhijani2019parametric} introduced a majority vote model with object $i$ having a vector of $d$ skill attributes, $\left( \mu_{i,1},\dots,\mu_{i,d}\right)$, where $d$ is odd.
+Then, given a suitable choice of mapping function $f$, e.g., logistic or Gaussian, define $q^l_{ij} = f(\mu_{i,l} - \mu_{j,l}),$ ${\;\forall l \in \{1,\dots,d\}}$ to be the probability of $i$ beating $j$ based only on their $l$th attribute.
 Then, majority vote model says that the probability of $i$ being preferred to $j$ overall, is the probability that it wins across the majority of attributes.
-For example, with $d=3$, then One issue with this model is that it seems over parametrised with $nd$ parameters, with $d\geq 3$ being required to ensure that one object is preferred over another.
-Note that with $d=1$ the model would become a Bradley-Terry type model.
-This majority vote model could naturally be extended to incorporate draws, by having an even number of attributes.

-It is possible to handle intransitivity without directly modelling it, for example, the Dixon-Coles model \citep{dixon1997modelling}.
-This model contains ``attack'' and ``defence'' parameters for each object, providing twice the degrees of freedom as the Bradley-Terry model, allowing it the flexibility to violate strong transitivity.
-But it does not contain the flexibility to violate weak transitivity, and so would still fail to model Rock-Paper-Scissors.
-It is not, however, the number of parameters that makes the Bradley-Terry model unable to describe intransitive comparisons, as we show in Section \ref{sec:model} that even with the same number of parameters, we are still able to describe intransitive comparisons in our model.
+For $d=1$ the model is linearly transitive, but not when $d=3$, as